macbuse/WRITING/training.md

 awe of the achievements of the clever and the wise.
 All knowledge is good, equal in value whether it be math, physics, literature or advanced hair dressing and nail care.
+So the youth has succumbed to the fickle charms of cultural relativism.

-Perhaps by returning to the noble aims of education, that is the development of  a life long passion for learning and initiation of a truly democratic citizen, then the issues over fees, careers etc would sort themselves without undue intervention.
+Perhaps by returning to the noble objectives of education, that is development of  a life long passion for learning and initiation of a truly democratic citizen, then the issues over fees, careers etc would sort themselves without undue intervention.
+But drunk as they are on a potent mix of relativism and unfettered narcissism persuading the youth to follow this path is very much a herculean task.
+Indeed no politician would engage in such a folly for it would be to renounce certain unquestionable principles of our time: that the consumer is always right and that the provider must necessarily incline before them
+Indeed no politician would engage in such a folly for it would be to renounce certain unquestionable principles of our time: chief among these that the consumer is always right and that the provider must necessarily incline before them

 This situation was created, it is not a naturally outcome of the education